Sign up to receive e-newsletters, discounts and promotions

 We offer day floats on the Elk River and provide raft, canoe and kayak rentals, along with abundant smallmouth bass fishing and a good spot for relaxation.
 There is a 12-person cabin rental available; the cabin has riverfront access.
 We serve large groups.

-This 30-acre site offers camping, RV hook-ups, a beach and eight miles of floating on the Elk River.
-Raft, canoe or kayak rentals available.
+This 30-acre site offers camping, RV hook-ups, a large beach and eight miles of floating on the Elk River.
+Facilities include modern showers and restroom.

 This is the official website of the Missouri Canoe and Floaters Association.
 The association is a not-for-profit organization of paddlesports outfitters, dedicated to the preservation of our natural resources.
 We strive to protect the safety of customers by promoting our sport through education about safety and skills of paddling.